Low Debt Quality on Hong Kong Stocks (HKSE): 25 Years of Outperformance vs Hang Seng

 Cash Periods 0 of 25 -

 The portfolio was fully invested every year.
 62 stocks on average at each rebalance.
-The win rate of 40% means it beat SPY in only 10 of 25 annual periods.
-The up capture of 71.1% is the structural problem: the strategy captures only 71 cents of every dollar the market gains, but 92 cents of every dollar it loses.
-That's a poor risk-return tradeoff.
+The win rate of 60% means it beat the Hang Seng in 15 of 25 annual periods.
+The up capture of 104.7% combined with down capture of 86.84% shows the strategy captured more of the market's gains while providing meaningful protection during sell-offs.
+Against the local benchmark, this is a favorable risk-return profile.

 2000 -16.2% -14.8% -1.4%